Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 Look at their documentation for all the features it adds and how to use them.

 .. tip::
-  The tutorial will not use any integrations, but the ``system_tray`` integration can be used without it affecting the dashboard or how the the designer runs.
+  The tutorial will not use any integrations, but the :doc:`/integrations/system_tray` integration can be used without it affecting the dashboard or how the the designer runs.

   First install its dependencies with the command